Hugal31/yara-rust/yara-sys/README.md

 ## Features

-By default, this crate use a pre-built bindings file for Yara 3.7, but you can use the feature `bindgen` to use on-the-fly generated bindings.
+By default, this crate uses bindgen to generate bindings on-the-fly, but you can also use the following features to use pre-built bindings file for different version of Yara.
+Just make sure the version you specify is the same that the version on your system!

+- `bindgen`: this is the default feature, to use generated bindings.
+- `bundled-3_7`: use pre-generated bindings for Yara 3.7.1
+- `bundled-3_11` use pre-generated bindings for Yara 3.11.0

 You can specify the location of Yara: